MegaPast2Future/HerbiTraits/README.md

 Each of these traits is fundamental to the ecological impact that large herbivores have on terrestrial ecosystems.
-Trait data were compiled from 557 sources and represent the best available knowledge on the functional traits of late Quaternary herbivorous mammals.
+Trait data were compiled from 558 sources and represent the best available knowledge on the functional traits of late Quaternary herbivorous mammals.
 As such, HerbiTraits provides a tool for the analysis of herbivore functional diversity both past and present, as well as their effects on ecosystem dynamics. <br>

 # Downloading the data

-The latest version is Version_Dev.
+The latest version is Version_1.2.
 It can be download from this Github page.
 The original HerbiTraits dataset (Version_1) is also hosted on [Figshare](https://doi.org/10.6084/m9.figshare.c.5001971.v1).
 Note that the updated versions of this dataset will only be available on the